Why you should avoid online returns, according to the experts | CNN Underscored

 Big Bud Press

-Big Bud Press is an ethically-made clothing company based in Los Angeles that specializes in unisex apparel and accessories.
-It has storefront locations in LA, Palm Springs, Chicago and New York City.
+Big Bud Press is an ethically made clothing company based in Los Angeles that specializes in unisex apparel and accessories.
+It has storefront locations in Los Angeles, Palm Springs, Chicago and New York City.
 Garments are made from 98% domestically grown NAFTA Certified cotton or recycled yarn fabric.
-We love the brand’s in-depth size charts, body positive models and expansive sizes that scale from XXS to 6XL.
+We love the brand’s in-depth size charts, body-positive models and expansive sizes that scale from XXS to 6XL.
 Big Bud Press discourages bracketing and returns, and even offers assistance in picking the best size for your body.

 Lucy and Yak

 Lucy and Yak is a UK-based ethical brand with comfortable clothing from organic and recycled fabrics.
 We love its inclusive sizing from 0 to 28, bright colors and unisex styles.
-The brand is Global Organic Textile Standard (GOTS) Certified and have a closed-loop reuse program, Re:Yak, to ensure its gently-used garments stay in circulation and out of landfills.
+The brand is Global Organic Textile Standard (GOTS) certified and has a closed-loop reuse program, Re:Yak, to ensure its gently used garments stay in circulation and out of landfills.

 Lora Jeane